lz118/RGBT-Salient-Object-Detection/Readme.md

 1. A Unified RGB-T Saliency Detection Benchmark: Dataset, Baselines, Analysis and A Novel Approach.
 2. RGB-T Image Saliency Detection via Collaborative Graph Learning.
 3. M3S-NIR: Multi-Modal Multi-Scale Noise-Insensitive Ranking for RGB-T Saliency Detection.
-4. Multi-interactive Encoder-decoder Network for RGBT Salient Object Detection.
+4. Multi-Interactive Dual-Decoder for RGB-Thermal Salient Object Detection.
-5. RGBT Salient Object Detection: A Large-scale Dataset and Benchmark .
+5. RGBT Salient Object Detection: A Large-scale Dataset and Benchmark.

 All the paper can be downloaded at https://pan.baidu.com/s/1IHHwHTh1In3dlWMKNtCK6A  [evls]